-Most people will, at one point or another, consider what the worst and most painful ways to die might be - and that includes scientists.
-But these particular scientists, the ones who sought to uncover the very worst ways to die, decided to think outside of the box - beyond shark attacks and allergic reactions.
-Through this work, they have discovered that the science of death dictates that the most painful ways to die are, luckily, very unlikely to happen.
-Still, it's bound to make anyone cringe a bit to think about it.
+Most people will, at one point or another, wonder about the worst and most painful ways to die - which includes scientists.
+But these particular scientists, the ones who sought to uncover the worst ways to die, decided to think outside of the box - beyond shark attacks and allergic reactions.
+Through this work, they have realized these excruciating ways to die are incredibly unlikely to happen.
+Still, they're bound to make anyone cringe.

-Scientist Paul Doherty and writer Cody Cassidy sat down to mull over the age-old question of what the worst ways to die might be, and they came up with some very unlikely, though terrifying, scenarios.
-Rather than focusing on things like lethal injection or execution by hanging, their answers looked at seemingly impossible or unlikely situations - and the results were pretty gruesome.
-Other scientists have included more likely scenarios in their considerations, and those are in some ways even more chilling.
+Scientist Paul Doherty and writer Cody Cassidy sat down to mull over the age-old question of what the worst ways to die might be, and they came up with some improbable - though terrifying - scenarios.
+Rather than focusing on things like lethal injection or execution by hanging, their answers looked at seemingly impossible or unlikely situations - and the results were gruesome.
+Other scientists have included more likely scenarios in their considerations, and those are - in some ways - more chilling.

-So, if you think you know what might be the worst and most painful way to die, think again.
+So if you believe you know the worst and most painful ways to die, think again.

 Being Trapped In A Falling Elevator

-If you want to survive in a suddenly plummeting elevator, apparently the thing to do is to lie down flat on the floor on your back.
-This spreads the G force out evenly across more of your body and makes it more likely that you'll live through the process.
-But let's say you didn't do that.
+If you want to survive in a plummeting elevator, the standard advice is to lie down on your back flat on the floor.
+This action spreads the G-force out evenly across more of your body, making it more likely you'll live through the process.
+But let's say you didn't do this.
 What would happen?

 The answer is nothing less than stomach-turning.
-If you are still standing at the moment of impact, your internal organs may still try to to keep moving, even though the rest of your body is not.
-Because of this, your organs may be ripped out of the bottom of your body all at once, and your limbs may break under the impact.
-Your head, however, would still be farthest away from the bottom of the elevator, meaning that you may survive long enough to see your insides make their way outside (if your brain isn't destroyed by the fall, too).
-At that point, just pray that you've gone into shock.
-Luckily, due to many safety improvements, finding yourself trapped in a rapidly falling elevator is very unlikely.
+If you are still standing at the moment of impact, your internal organs may try to keep moving, despite the rest of your body not following suit.
+Because of this, your organs could tear out from the bottom of your body all at once, and your limbs may break under the impact.
+Your head, however, would remain farthest away from the bottom of the elevator, meaning you may survive long enough to see your insides make their way outside (if your brain isn't destroyed by the fall, too).

 Being Executed By Scaphism